Wellesley Investments & Pensions Ltd.

 We are remunerated in one of two ways; either (i) by the product providers (with whom we hold an appointment) in the form of commission for business introduced or (ii) by fees charged to clients.
 Sometimes it can be a combination of both.
 There may be additional third party charges from time to time of which you will be advised in advance.
 You can choose to pay for our services entirely through fees.

 Commission payable to Wellesley takes the form of either initial or renewal commission, or both.
 Initial commission is paid on purchase of the product while renewal commission is paid annually for the term of the product.
 The rate of commission payable to Wellesley varies by product provider.
 All commission payable to Wellesley by product providers will be disclosed to you in advance of purchasing a product.
+Details of commission arrangements available from each Provider are displayed on our website.

-Management fees are payable by clients to Wellesley where we provide the services of investment management and discretionary investment management.
+Management fees are payable by clients to Wellesley where we provide the services of advisory investment management.
 These fees will be agreed with you in advance and clearly disclosed on the letter of engagement.
 On an annual basis, Wellesley will provide you with a breakdown of all fees and charges on your investment account as well as the impact of these charges on your investment return.
 Where we recommend the services of another firm e.g. a stockbroker, we will disclose to you any fees/charges payable by you to this firm as well as the impact of these fees/charges on your return.

 It is our policy to fully disclose charges and commissions.
 Details of these charges will be included in our recommendation reports or proposal letters, which you will receive before any application for a product\service is completed.